 French actress and two-time César-nominee Christa Théret (b.
 1991) made her screen debut in Costa-Gavras’ “Le couperet” (2005, a.k.a.
 “The Ax”) when she was in her early teens.
-She then rose to fame when she played the teenage daughter to Sophie Marceau in “LOL” (2008, four years later remade in the U.S. with Miley Cyrus playing her character), and since then she appeared opposite actors including Gérard Depardieu and Jean Dujardin.
-A few weeks from now she will play a major role in “E-Book,” Olivier Assayas’ latest screen effort, with Juliette Binoche and Guillaume Canet.
+She then rose to fame when she played the teenage daughter to Sophie Marceau in “LOL” (2008, four years later remade in the U.S. with Miley Cyrus playing her character).
+Since then, she appeared opposite actors including Gérard Depardieu and Jean Dujardin.
+A few weeks from now, she will play a major role in “E-Book,” Olivier Assayas’ latest screen effort, with Juliette Binoche and Guillaume Canet.

 Only recently, Ms. Théret was a member of the jury at the 32nd edition of the Festival International du Film Francophone de Namur, Belgium, where we sat down and talked about her career, her work as an artist, and her ambition to be part of an engaged world of cinema.

 I never really thought about that when I was young.
-I think I was just lucky, I was able to keep on working the whole time.
-But most importantly, I didn’t focus on an acting career per se, because I was also a sculptor and a painter.
-So I was able to keep a certain distance from acting if and when I wasn’t making a movie, it was sort of my ‘way out’ in case my acting career would be put on hold—for whatever reason.
+I think I was just lucky; I was able to keep on working the whole time.
+But most importantly, I didn’t focus on an acting career per se because I was also a sculptor and a painter.
+So I was able to keep a certain distance from acting if and when I wasn’t making a movie; it was my ‘way out’ in case my acting career would be put on hold—for whatever reason.
 But each new role I got was a tremendous joy for me, I was always very relieved, but it wasn’t as if acting was the only thing I wanted to be doing for the rest of my life.

 Working with great directors like Costa-Gavras, and being nominated for your Césars, did that motivate you or push you into a certain direction as an actress?